krakenCookie/krakenCookie.github.io/_posts/2017-10-28-selfspy_post.md

 After suffering through the hell that was the Massdrop group buy for [Jack Humbert's](http://jackhumbert.com/) [Planck mechanical keyboard](https://www.youtube.com/watch?v=bEPg8kk84gw)[^1], I've finally got a fully programmable keyboard of my own.
 This guide will be for that rev4 Planck.
 I use an old Macbook Pro with OSX 10.9.5 (I _really_ need to get around to updating!) and `R` version 3.3.1 (more shame!).

 I can tell you right now, following this tutorial on a PC is going to be challenging.
 Making and flashing custom QMK layouts to your keyboard is way easier on Unix-based systems, and most of the cool open-source stuff is for Unix as well.
 Now is the perfect time to get in on that Linux action if you haven't already.
-Installing a virtual machine on your PC is a committment-free way of playing around with Linux, and I'd recommend that.
+Installing a virtual machine on your PC is a commitment-free way of playing around with Linux, and I'd recommend that.

 ## Getting your typing data

 Alright folks, this here's the secret I learned: download [selfspy](https://github.com/gurgeh/selfspy).
 Selfspy is basically spyware you use on yourself--it collects _enormous_ amounts of information on your activity on your computer.
 It records every keystroke, every name of every window you open, and your mouse movements as well.
-Unlike spyware, it doesn't send this data to anybody else, it justs saves all of it in an Sqlite database on your computer.
+Unlike spyware, it doesn't send this data to anybody else, it just saves all of it in an Sqlite database on your computer.

 ### Installing selfspy